-Pedestrian routes frequently have youths riding skateboards at unsafe speeds to maneuver safely past elderly pedestrians.
+Pedestrian routes frequently have youths riding skateboards at unsafe speeds to maneuver safely past elderly Many pedestrian routes in Kingscliff are poorly lit after sunset.

-Pedestrian routes frequently have youths riding skateboards at unsafe speeds to maneuver safely past elderly pedestrians.
+Pedestrian routes frequently have youths riding skateboards at unsafe speeds to maneuver safely past elderly Many pedestrian routes in Kingscliff are poorly lit after sunset.

-There are far too many bike riders on the pathways around the Salt area in particular from Salt into Kingscliff.
+Pedestrian routes frequently have youths riding skateboards at unsafe speeds to maneuver safely past elderly There are far too many bike riders on the pathways around the Salt area in particular from Salt into Kingscliff.
 They ride far too fast and too close for safety.
-When you are walking you are forever having to get out of their way.
-Why doesn't the Council build separate pathways so that a pedestrian does not feel so threatened by the many bike riders when attempting to get to Cudgen Creek by heading down sutherland ST heading south east from corner of viking and sutherland sts toward cabarita there is no safe route to access cudgen creek very dangerous walking down the hill toward the creek with vehicles travelling very close to pedestrians.
-A large number of residents would potentially use this route to the creek if it was safe to do so.
+When you are walking you are forever having to get out of their when attempting to get to Cudgen Creek by heading down sutherland ST heading south east from corner of viking and sutherland sts toward cabarita there is no safe route to access cudgen creek - very dangerous walking down the hill toward the creek with vehicles travelling very close to There is no adequate pathway for pedestrians to walk in a south easterly direction from the intersection of Viking and Sutherland Streets down Sutherland St heading toward Cudgen creek and Cabarita.
+I see children with surfboards and women with prams regularly walking down the road with cars only narrowly missing them.
+This is inadequate cross walks.
+Also, marine parade is very difficult to cycle down, now that the street is only one excessive speed of traffic on Casuarina Way and no marked crossings at South Kingscliff Cars parked on footpath or footpath and half gutter.
+Kingscliff from Hotel down chairs out everywhere people